buildcharts/buildcharts/docs/plugins.md

 # Plugin system

 Plugins hook into the `buildcharts` generation pipeline to run custom logic before and/or after the build configuration is produced.
-They are an extensibility point for tasks uch as injecting environment secrets, generating additional output files or performing validation.
+They are an extensibility point for tasks such as injecting environment secrets, generating additional output files or performing validation.

 ## Using plugins in `build.yml`